arcamens/arcamens/spec.md

 3. Timeline posts should follow facebook's style of posts.
 4. Timeline post should resemble a chat window to simplify talking about subjects.

-### Opus Features
+### Organization Features

-1. Opuss could have a page where its owner/admin talks about the organization.
+1. Organizations could have a page where its owner/admin talks about the organization.
-3. Opus names should be unique in opus.
+3. Organization names should be unique in opus.

 ### User Features